 Balboa Park Cultural Partnership

 Kristen Mihalko has worked in the non-profit sector for 7 years mainly in event development and coordination.
 She plans over 20 events a year including the annual Smith Leadership Symposium in Balboa Park.
-As an advocate for career development and personal growth, she volunteers her time as the Board Development Chair for YNPN San Diego and as the Board President for San Diego Emerging Museum Professionals.
+As an advocate for career development and personal growth, she volunteers her time as the Vice Chair for YNPN San Diego and as the Board President for San Diego Emerging Museum Professionals.
 She recently returned to school to pursue her certificate in Meeting and Event Planning at SDSU.
 Kristen is the Senior Manager of Programs and Special Events for the Balboa Park Cultural Partnership and holds a Bachelor of Science Degree from the University of Hawai’i at Manoa in Family Resources with a certificate in Women’s Studies and a Master’s Degree in Strategic Communications from National University.

 Bio coming soon...